Cultured Guru Logo

 Can I use store bought ginger?

-I don’t recommend it unless you can verify it is organically farmed and from healthy soil.
+Overall, I don’t recommend it unless you can verify it is organically farmed and from healthy soil.
 Ask a grocery employee if they can tell you where the ginger is from.
+I’ve had great success with store-bought, organic ginger and turmeric from Whole Foods Market.

 With ginger bugs, we are growing wild microbes in sugar.
 Which is extremely different from and does not have the same safe guards as wild fermentation with salt (like sauerkraut and pickles).
 To be blunt, if you cannot source quality ginger from quality, healthy soil then don’t make a ginger bug.
 Try kombucha or water kefir instead.